Fahad Mustafa: Early life

+Mustafa has credited Indian actor Govinda for inspiring him to become an actor.

+Acting career

+Television

+Mustafa first gained recognition for his performance in Sheeshay Ka Mahal (2002).
+His critically acclaimed role in the drama Veena (2009) earned him a nomination for Best TV Actor at the Lux Style Awards.
+His other notable television serials include Main Abdul Qadir Hoon (2010), Ek Tamanna Lahasil Si (2012), Daagh (2012), Kankar (2013) and Dusri Biwi (2014).

+Mustafa made his comeback to acting in the television industry in 2024 with Kabhi Main Kabhi Tum opposite Hania Amir, marking his comeback to television serials after nine years.

+Cinema

 He made his film debut in 2014 in director Nabeel Qureshi's Na Maloom Afraad.
 It was declared a box office hit.
 In 2016, he starred in Anjum Shahzad's Mah e Mir and Qureshi's Actor in Law.
-Actor in Law did very well at the box office, winning Film of the Year Award in the 16th Lux Style Awards, where Mustafa also won the Best Actor Award for his role in the film.
+Actor in Law did very well at the box office and received critical acclaim, winning Film of the Year Award in the 16th Lux Style Awards, where Mustafa also won the Best Actor Award for his role in the film.
 He then had a voice role in Sharmeen Obaid-Chinoy's animated film 3 Bahadur: The Revenge of Baba Balaam.

-In 2017, he starred in Na Maloom Afraad 2, the sequel of 2014's NMA.
 In 2018, he starred in Nadeem Baig's Jawani Phir Nahi Ani 2 and Qureshi's Load Wedding; both of which released on same day, 22 August 2018.

+Other work

+Production

+In 2008, he ventured into television production, co-founding Big Bang Entertainment under which he has produced numerous dramas that have received critical acclaim as well awards.
+He produces mostly for ARY Digital.

-He will also be producing three films; the first Anjum Shehzad's Band Toh Ab Bajay Ga, which will be written by Yasir Hussain; the second one will be written by Ali Imran under ARY Films banner; and a third one for which no details have been announced yet.
+As of 2017 he had announced that will also be producing three films; the first Anjum Shehzad's Band Toh Ab Bajay Ga, which will be written by Yasir Hussain; the second one will be written by Ali Imran under ARY Films banner; and a third one for which no details have been announced yet.

+Hosting

+He has been the host of the well-known game show Jeeto Pakistan since 2014.